Skip to Footer Section

 Your math and/or English placement after your Express Track experience will be based on your successful completion of the modules on your Learning Path.
 Because of the individualized nature of the Express Track, students will exit at different levels.
 Your instructor or a Comprehensive Studies advisor will help you determine your next steps.

 Fast Track classes allow students to complete a sequence of courses in a shorter but faster-paced time period.
 Our Fast Track courses are offered in 7-week back-to-back sessions.
-For example, students who place into ENG 031 may elect to take a 7-week ENG 031 followed by a 7-week ENG 032 and attempt to complete both requirements in one semester instead of spending 14 weeks on each.
+For example, students who place into MAT 032 may elect to take a 7-week MAT 032 followed by a 7-week MAT 101 and attempt to complete both requirements in one semester instead of spending 14 weeks on each.
 The Fast Track program allows students to move through their developmental sequence and into their college-level courses as quickly as possible.
 Check with your instructor, advisor, or the schedule of classes if you are interested in Fast Track courses.

 College Skills

-The Comprehensive Studies Department also offers student success courses, including College Skills (COL 103) and Freshman Seminar (COL 105).
-These courses are offered each term.
+The Comprehensive Studies Department also offers student success courses, including College Skills (COL 103), offered each term.
 Students who successfully complete the courses earn 3 semester-hour credits which can, with advisor's approval, be used as elective credit toward graduation in associate degree programs.
 COL 103 may include selected topics such as career planning, study skills, stress management, campus resources, time management, memory techniques, and other subjects to facilitate student success.
-COL 105 is a study of the purposes of higher education and provides a general orientation to the functions and resources of the college.
-This course is designed to help freshmen adjunct to the college community, develop a better understanding of the learning process, and acquire essential academic survival skills.
-COL 106 is a 1-credit-hour course for our dual enrollment students.
-Its purpose is to better prepare these high school seniors for their first-year college experience.
+This course is designed to help students adjust to the college community, develop a better understanding of the learning process, and acquire essential academic survival skills.
 COL 111: e-Learning Success is specifically designed to help students who are or will be enrolled in online or hybrid classes learn the skills needed to succeed in those courses.

 Credit for Developmental Courses